melgenek/melgenek/_posts/2020-07-29-serverless-tapir.md

 ```

 All the resources have scopes.
 The top-level scope is the `App`.
 Each app is a set of `Stacks`.
 Every `Stack` corresponds to a Cloudformation
 stack.
-For us it is enough to create a single Stack.
+For us, it is enough to create a single Stack.

 ```scala
 val stack = new Stack(app, s"$title-stack")